kasunsjc/k8straining/DeepDiveToK8s/Deployments/README.md

 3. **Canary Deployments**: Canary deployments involve gradually rolling out new versions to a subset of users or traffic.
 This allows you to test the new version in a controlled manner before rolling it out to the entire user base.

+4. **A/B Testing**: A/B testing involves comparing two versions of an application to determine which one performs better.
+By splitting traffic between the two versions, you can gather data and make informed decisions to improve user experience.

+5. **Recreate Deployments**: This strategy involves terminating all instances of the old version before deploying the new version.
+While it may result in downtime, it ensures a clean and consistent deployment.

 ## Advantages of Using Deployments

 - **Rollback Capability**: Deployments provide an easy way to roll back to a previous version in case of issues or failures.
 This ensures that your application remains stable and minimizes downtime.